Hidden Backdoors in the AI Supply Chain

 Gu, T., Dolan-Gavitt, B., & Garg, S. (2017).
 Badnets: Identifying vulnerabilities in the machine learning model supply chain. arXiv preprint arXiv:1708.06733.

-The Mechanism of Trojaning Neural Networks
+Trojaning Neural Networks and Trigger Injection

 Transfer Learning and Attack Persistence

-The Future of Model Provenance
+Detection and the Future of Model Integrity

 Dive Deeper